 Transmission lines carry power at much higher voltages than distribution lines.
 That’s why the operating and safety standards of Hydro-Québec and the CSA Group are stringent for transmission lines.

-Hydro-Québec teams regularly inspect and carry out maintenance work in rights-of-way.
-The inspections aim to check the condition of the equipment and ensure that those who use the rights-of-way comply with Hydro-Québec regulations.
-Any encroachment or unauthorized activity may be subject to a non-compliance notice.
+Hydro-Québec’s teams carry out periodic inspections in transmission lines.
+The inspections serve to check the condition of the equipment and ensure that those who use the rights-of-way comply with Hydro-Québec regulations.
+Any encroachment or unauthorized activity will be reported and may be subject to a non-compliance notice.

 When Hydro-Québec has a servitude, or easement, on your property, you may still use the land in several ways.

-Below is a partial list of activities that are allowed in a transmission right-of-way with prior written approval from Hydro-Québec.
+Below is a partial list of activities that are allowed in a transmission right-of-way, but only if you have written approval from Hydro-Québec.

-- Building a retention pond (you must purchase the land if it is owned by Hydro-Québec)
+- Building a retention pond; you must first purchase the land if it is owned by Hydro-Québec.

 - Building a bike or walking path, including curbing, lighting, etc.

-- Erecting a private power line (to connect a home to Hydro-Québec’s distribution network)
+- Erecting a private power line to connect a home to Hydro-Québec’s distribution system.

 - Erecting a metal fence no taller than 2.5 m.

 The list is for information purposes only.
 You must always obtain authorization before carrying out work in a transmission line right-of-way.